raspberrypilearning/xai-challenge-audio-classfier/en/step_2.md

 --- /task ---

-In the popup that appears, click the blue microphone to record some samples of the ambient sound in the room - just whatever is going on around you, but try not to speak into the microphone directly just yet.
+In the popup that appears, click the blue microphone to record some 2 second samples of the ambient sound in the room - just whatever is going on around you, but try not to speak into the microphone directly just yet.
 Remember, we're trying to capture `background noise`!

 --- task ---